Chapter 5 Exploring a single variable

 • Interquartile range.
 Tells you where the “middle half” of the data sits.
 It’s pretty robust and complements the median nicely.
 This is used a lot.

-• Mean absolute deviation.
+• Average absolute deviation.
 Tells you how far “on average” the observations are from the mean.
 It’s very interpretable but has a few minor issues that make it less attractive to statisticians than the standard deviation.
 Used sometimes, but not often.

 • Variance.
 Tells you the average squared deviation from the mean.
 It’s mathematically elegant and is probably the “right” way to describe variation around the mean, but it’s completely uninterpretable because it doesn’t use the same units as the data.
 Almost never used except as a mathematical tool, but it’s buried “under the hood” of a very large number of statistical tools.